MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 ---
-title: "Grouping or summarizing rows"
+title: "How to GROUP BY or summarize rows"
 description: "In Power Query, you can group or summarize the values in various rows into a single value by grouping the rows according to the values in one or more columns.
 Power Query has two types of Group By operations: aggregate a column with an aggregate function, or perform an operation."
 author: ptyx507x
 ms.date: 12/12/2022